Death Cab For Cutie Release Long-Awaited New Song ‘Gold Rush’

 Death Cab for Cutie previously teased their new music on social media by posting brief clips of the upcoming songs on their official Instagram page, as well as a “watch this space” teaser.
 In May, the band confirmed the arrival of a new album in August.

 The alt-rockers have a busy touring schedule coming up, so fans will undoubtedly hear “Gold Rush” and more new music during the upcoming shows.
 Death Cab for Cutie will play a show in Amsterdam this weekend before heading to London for Robert Smith’s Meltdown festival.
 A U.S. tour kicks off on Sept.
 21 in Las Vegas.
-The band will play 20 cities before landing in Orlando, Florida at Hard Rock Live in late October.
+The band will play 20 cities before landing in Orlando, Florida, at Hard Rock Live in late October.

-Death Cab for Cutie was formed in Bellingham, Washington in 1997.
-The band features vocalist Ben Gibbard, bassist Nick Harmer, guitarist/keyboard players Dave Depper, and Zac Rae, and drummer Jason McGerr.
+Death Cab for Cutie was formed in Bellingham, Washington, in 1997.
+The band features vocalist Ben Gibbard, bassist Nick Harmer, guitarist/keyboard players Dave Depper and Zac Rae, and drummer Jason McGerr.
 Thank You For Today is Death Cab for Cutie’s first album without founding guitarist and producer Chris Walla, who left the group after the release of Kintsugi.

 Thank You For Today will drop on August 17.